(Level 2 Apprenticeship)

 The Level 2 Apprenticeship in Accounting is suitable for anyone with little or no prior experience in an accounts function.
 It is therefore a natural entry point for school leavers or for those currently working in a non-finance role or working in an accounts role with limited or no knowledge of double entry bookkeeping.
 An Apprenticeship is only eligible for funding if the apprentice will be acquiring significantly new skills during their apprenticeship.

 The Apprenticeship Structure

-Unlike the Levels 3 and 4 Apprenticeships, the Level 2 Apprenticeship has a mandatory qualification element, which in our programme, will be the AAT Foundation Certificate in Accounting.
+Unlike the Levels 3 and 4 Apprenticeships, the Level 2 Apprenticeship has a mandatory qualification element, which in our programme, is our AAT Level 2 Certificate in Accounting.